Marvin Ceballos: Carolina RailHawks

 After one season in Indianapolis, Ceballos signed with fellow NASL side Carolina RailHawks.

+Return to Comunicaciones

+On 7 June 2017, Comunicaciones announced the official return of Ceballos to the club.

 Leones Negros UdeG

 On 2 July 2019, Ceballos signed with Leones Negros UdeG of the Ascenso MX in Mexico.

+Marquense

+On 24 May 2025, it was confirmed that Ceballos would be leaving Xinabajul and joining Marquense.